-- A written and graphic description explaining how the proposed design will meet the Development Objectives and Urban Design Guidelines of this RFP and the PLAN: Nubian Square context document.
-These documents must describe and illustrate all the program elements and the organization of these spaces within the building. - 2.
-A neighborhood plan (at appropriate scale, e.g.1"=40') as well as a site plan (1" = 20') showing how the proposed design will fit within the immediate context of existing buildings and within the larger context of the Nubian Square neighborhood.
-The purpose of the neighborhood plan is to illustrate how the project meets the Urban Design Guidelines set forth in this RFP.
+- A written and graphic description explaining how the proposed design will meet the Development Objectives and Design Guidelines of this RFP.
+These documents must describe and illustrate all program elements and the organization of these spaces within the building. - A description and illustration of the bicycle parking, automobile parking and transportation and circulation plan for the proposed development based on the Urban Design Guidelines set forth in this RFP. - 3.
+A preliminary zoning analysis. - 4.
+A written and graphic description of how the proposed development will satisfy the Resilient Development and Green Building guidelines of this RFP that includes: - a.
+The team's approach to integrated project design and delivery; - Zero Carbon Building Assessment including performance targets for energy use and carbon emissions (or Home Energy Rating System ("HERS") index score); - c.
+Preliminary LEED Checklist; - d.
+Preliminary Boston Climate Resiliency Checklist reflecting proposed outcomes; - e.
+Key resilient development; and - f.
+Green building strategies illustrate how the project meets the Design Guidelines set forth in this RFP.
 Therefore, the proposed building(s), existing building footprints, lot lines, streets, street names and any other relevant contextual information should be included in the neighborhood plan.
 The purpose of the site plan is to illustrate the building footprint and its placement on the site, the general building organization, open space, landscape elements, driveways, curb cuts, fencing, walkways and streetscape improvements.
 The neighborhood plan and site plan should coordinate through the inclusion of renderings, perspective drawings and aerial views of the project.